Coastal temperate rainforest - in Britain?!

 The importance of coastal temperate rainforests

-Looking back now, I am surprised to learn that the importance of coastal temperate rainforests was only recognised a decade before my visit, when a proposal was made for them to become a new biome as a subdivision of the exiting temperate rainforest type (5).
+Looking back now, I am surprised to learn that the importance of coastal temperate rainforests was only recognised a decade before my visit, when a proposal was made for them to become a new biome as a subdivision of the existing temperate rainforest type (5).
 Based on preliminary work to identify areas of coastal rainforest, it was noted that there were three features common to all: proximity to oceans, the presence of mountains, and high rainfall because of the interaction of those first two.
 Coastal temperate rain forests were thus found primarily on the western edges of continents where westerly winds move onshore from the open sea, giving them a characteristic of an overabundance of moisture throughout the year and, because of this property, the absence of catastrophic fire as a major ecological factor.

 To support the proposal, a survey of the original extent of coastal temperate rainforests was carried out using a working definition of an existing coastal forest area between 32 and 60 degrees latitude, or where forest would have existed, and with at least 200cm (80 in) of annual rainfall.
 The latter also included snowfall and capture of moisture from fog.
 What this revealed is that coastal temperate rain forests constituted a relatively rare forest type, originally covering 30 to 40 million hectares, less than 0.2% of the earth’s land surface.
 They are restricted to the coastal margins of western North America, New Zealand, Tasmania, Chile and Argentina, as well as portions of Japan, northwest Europe and the Black Sea coast of Turkey and Georgia (see map (6)).